komunitin/komunitin-api/accounting/README.md

 |`https://reggaex.org/x`         | ReggaEx (₽)      | X         |
 |`https://reggaex.org/bob`       | ReggaEx (₽)       | **Bob**   |

+The serialization of transactions and their transfers using JSON:API is very convenient for a coherent systematic way to access and modify the data.
+However in this example we'll use a shortened embedded serialization just to improve the readability.

 With this setting, a payment from Alice to Bob would go as follows:

 ### 1. Information